pscedu/psc-wpdocs/neocortex/connecting.md

 ### How to connect to Bridges-2 using Open OnDemand

-Navigate to the [Bridges-2 Open OnDemand webpage](https://ondemand.bridges2.psc.edu/) at https://ondemand.bridges2.psc.edu/ and login using your PSC credentials.
+Navigate to the <a href="https://ondemand.bridges2.psc.edu/" target="_blank">Bridges-2 Open OnDemand webpage</a> at https://ondemand.bridges2.psc.edu/ and login using your PSC credentials.